 The Leadership Department of the Mississippi Baptist Convention Board would like to thank you for the opportunity to work with your committee.
 We trust our ministry has been helpful.
 Please fill out and return this questionnaire to help us improve in this important ministry to our churches.

 Please mail or email this questionnaire to: Leadership Department Mississippi Baptist Convention Board P.O.
-Box 530, Jackson, MS 39205-0530 gbarker@mbcb.org or elindigrin@mbcb.org
+Box 530, Jackson, MS 39205-0530 gbarker@mbcb.org, elindigrin@mbcb.org, or jpace@mbcb.org